Manila Light Rail Transit System: Extensions

+A one-station extension of Line 1 to North Triangle Common Station, allowing interchange with MRT Lines 3 and 7, has been under construction since 2017 but is not expected to be completed before 2027.

-Line 2 is planned to be extended westward from Recto up to the Manila North Harbor in Tondo.
+Line 2 is planned to be extended both further eastward to Cogeo, continuing from its eastern expansion to Antipolo, and westward from Recto up to the Manila North Harbor in Tondo.

 New lines

 The LRT Line 6 was originally conceived as a continuation of the LRT Line 1 to Dasmariñas, Cavite.
 In its current form, the "Modified" Line 6 proposal is a 23.5 km elevated railway from Niog station in Bacoor to Governor's Drive station in Dasmariñas via the Molino–Paliparan Road.
 The line will also be extended further north to Ninoy Aquino International Airport (as Line 6B) in Pasay and further south as Tagaytay (as Line 6A extension).
 There will also be branch lines passing through Dr. Santos Avenue and Alabang–Zapote Road in southern Metro Manila.
 The combined length of the proposed line including the extensions and branch lines is at 86 km and with a track length 169 km.